 Teach Reading Classes to Students of All Ages

-· Gain over 400 hours of classroom teaching experience with a variety of age groups from 4-year-olds to adults.
+• Gain valuable teaching experience with a variety of age groups from 4-year-olds to high school students.

 Successful Institute teachers: